jacksontj/dataman/designs/SHARDING.rst

     - Shard Key (which we will allow a change of in the future)

+## How this works
+The idea would be to pass the metadata regarding shard configs to the storage nodes and let them coordinate with eachother to determine how they want to deal with leader etc. This data would then need to be propogated to the routing layer (eventually, as a performance optimization).
+Ideally this would be an optionally-overrideable method on the storage node interface, with some prebuilt ones to fill in for those who don't know (or need to be told -- like mysql).

 TODO:
     - sharding key per database/table?
 For now we can just rely on the "id" field of each item, but we'll want to add that flexibility in soon-ish